 Safety at Home: Preventing Eye Injuries

-Did you know that about half of all eye injuries happen right at home?
+Did you know that half of all eye injuries happen at home?

 - Cleaning — Chemicals like bleach in household cleaning products cause 125,000 eye injuries each year.

-- Home Improvement - Screws, nails and hand tools can launch into the air—and into your eyes.
+- Home Improvement — Screws, nails, and hand tools can launch into the air and your eyes.
 Power tools can also send wood chips or other substances flying into the air.

-- Yard Work - Lawn mowers, trimmers and even shovels can throw dirt and debris into the air.
-Branches, twigs and thorns can also be dangerous.
+- Yard Work — Lawnmowers, trimmers, and shovels can throw dirt and debris into the air.
+Branches, twigs, and thorns can also be dangerous.

-Unfortunately, only about three out of 10 people wear protective eyewear during home projects that could hurt their eyes.
+Unfortunately, only about three out of 10 people wear protective eyewear when working on home projects that could hurt their eyes.
 The good news?
-Simply wearing protective eyewear can reduce your risk for eye injury by 90 percent!
+Wearing protective eyewear can reduce your risk of eye injury by 90 percent!

 In the house